Data Responsibility: Let’s not wait for another wake up call

 An important step on this journey is to begin breaking down the ‘unknown unknowns’ into ‘known unknowns’.
 In other words, we need to develop methods and channels for reporting data-related incidents so that we can begin to understand harms as they occur both internally within an organisation and as a broader cash and humanitarian community.
 The Data Responsibility conversations convened by OCHA in recent months are a good starting point.

 It is a myth that humanitarians, by virtue of their mandate, are immune from doing harm through their data practices.
-Workshop attendees agreed that there is a need to step up collective efforts at documenting real-life stories of harm to programme participants, to start to break down this idea and the the culture of silence it perpetuates.
-CaLP could perhaps play the role of the “custodian”, helping to collate, anonymise and share relevant stories.
+Workshop attendees agreed that there is a need to step up collective efforts at documenting real-life stories of harm to programme participants, to start to break down this idea and the culture of silence it perpetuates.
+The CALP Network could perhaps play the role of the “custodian”, helping to collate, anonymise and share relevant stories.
 Good practice examples, such as the global data sharing agreement recently finalised between UNHCR and WFP, should also be shared more widely and effectively, to ensure that learning continues to flow between CVA actors in the response.

 Although there were more UN agencies than NGOs present in the room (and as organisers we were left wondering as to their reasons for choosing not to engage), those that did attend spoke highly of the need to bring all actors together to develop solutions.
 They suggested using regional and country Cash Working Group platforms, and finding ways to bring in other non-humanitarian CVA actor perspectives.
 One idea suggested was the inclusion of a data responsibility risk assessment as an integral part of the Humanitarian Programme Cycle overall protection risk assessment.